97nomad/97nomad.github.io/content/blog/tasmota-tuya-perversions.md

 But first we should arm ourselves with the console on the bridge itself and see what we have there.

-{{ figure(src=“/blog/tasmota-tuya-perversions/tasmota-console.png”, caption="Fig. 3.
-Green and scary") }}}
+{{ figure(src = "/blog/tasmota-tuya-perversions/tasmota-console.png", caption="Fig. 3.
+Green and scary") }}

 We go to `Tools > Console` in the bridge web interface and start poking everything around with a stick.

-The full list of commands can be found here: [Tasmota Commands](https://tasmota.github.io/docs/Commands/), but we are only interested in the [Zigbee](https://tasmota.github.io/docs/Commands/#zigbee) part.
+The full list of commands can be found here: [Tasmota Commands](https://tasmota.github.io/docs/Commands/), but now we are only interested in the [Zigbee](https://tasmota.github.io/docs/Commands/#zigbee) part.

 To be more precise, the commands `ZbInfo`, `ZbName` and `ZbSend`.